 - Wear a ski helmet, wrist guards, goggles, and proper winter clothing.

 - Remember to watch out for other people and obstacles on the slopes.

 - If you're afraid of going too fast, practice on a beginner trail.

 - Don't stray from the marked ski area and trails.

 - A parent should supervise young children.

 Although you have quite a few indoor and outdoor ice skating rinks to choose from in the Capital Region, the most popular one in Albany is the Empire Skate Plaza.
 This outdoor rink is perfect for families looking to go ice skating together in winter.

 Many of the Albany area's ice skating rinks are maintained, so you don't have to worry too much about how safe the ice is.
 What you should consider is preparing your young children for ice skating.
 If your kids are inexperienced, you should teach them the basics of ice skating:

-- Try and use the edge of your skates to turn
+- Try to use the edge of your skates to turn.

 At most of these official snow tubing parks, workers will be on hand to help keep everyone safe on the trails.
 If you choose to go to a public sledding hill in the region, then parents will have to manage the kids as they slide.
 To help keep your kids safe, here are some safe sledding tips you should know: